Wild morning, pretties! Today we’re making an easy project you can make in no time at home. It doesn’t require much skill and it’s all about our lips!

 Apart from the smell, clary sage is anti-inflammatory and it is beneficial for both dry and oily skin because it balances the natural oils in the skin.

 DIY Vegan Lip Balm Recipe

 When making your first (or second) vegan lip balm diy, you need about 15 minutes from the beginning to the end.
 Make sure to add essential oils and avocado oil at the very end.
 And try not to get any water into your boiler (as I stupidly did).

 - 2 teaspoons shea butter

 - 2 drops clary sage essential oil

-- Add essential oils and avocado oil
+- When shea has melted, add essential oils and avocado oil

 - Stir well